ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 - [Configuring alert policies](/docs/cis?topic=cis-configuring-policies&interface=ui)
  (Cloud Internet Service)
-- NexGen firewall response capability
+- NexGen firewall response capability - See the respective firewall documentation and how to set up possible responses.

 ## Broader incident response
 {: #broader-incident-response}

-The information in the previous sections discussed security response capabilities in {{site.data.keyword.Bluemix_notm}}.
-But there are numerous broader solutions in the marketplace that handle security incident responses on a larger scale to handle all aspects of risk exposure, people, process, and technology when there is an event.
-IBM Cybersecurity Services has a replete service in this area that is known as [IBM X-Force Incident Response Services](https://www.ibm.com/services/incident-response).
-There are other broader incident response solutions in the marketplace.
+The above information discussed security response capabilities in {{site.data.keyword.Bluemix_notm}}.
+But there are numerous broader solutions in the marketplace that handle security incident responses on a much larger scale to handle all aspects of risk exposure, people, process and technology when there is an event.
+IBM Cyber Security Services has a replete service in this area known as [IBM X-Force Incident Response Services](https://www.ibm.com/services/incident-response).
+And there are other broader incident response solutions in the marketplace.

 ## Vulnerability management
 {: #vulnerability-management}